-SECTION 10. (a) Except as provided by Subsection (b) of this section, Subchapter G, Chapter 12, Parks and Wildlife Code, as added by this Act, applies only to a permit that is issued or renewed on or after the effective date of this Act.
+SECTION 8. (a) Except as provided by Subsection (b) of this section, the changes in law made by this Act apply only to a permit to which Subchapter G, Chapter 12, Parks and Wildlife Code, as added by this Act, applies that is issued or renewed on or after the effective date of this Act.
 A permit issued or renewed before the effective date of this Act is governed by the law as it existed immediately before the effective date of this Act, and that law is continued in effect for that purpose.

-(b) Section 12.607, Parks and Wildlife Code, as added by this Act, applies only to an appeal of a decision of the Parks and Wildlife Department refusing to issue or renew a permit or revoking or suspending a permit that is filed on or after the effective date of this Act.
+(b) Section 12.607, Parks and Wildlife Code, as added by this Act, applies only to an appeal from a decision of the Parks and Wildlife Department refusing to issue or renew a permit or revoking or suspending a permit that is filed on or after the effective date of this Act.
 An appeal filed before the effective date of this Act is governed by the law in effect on the date the appeal was filed, and that law is continued in effect for that purpose.